ballerina-platform/ballerina-lang/stdlib/http/src/main/ballerina/http/Module.md

-## Package overview
+## Module overview

-This package provides an implementation for connecting and interacting with HTTP, HTTP2, and WebSocket endpoints.
-The package facilitates two types of endpoints as ‘Client’ and ‘Listener’.
+This module provides an implementation for connecting and interacting with HTTP, HTTP2, and WebSocket endpoints.
+The module facilitates two types of endpoints as ‘Client’ and ‘Listener’.

 ### Client endpoints